 Meet Dr. Payne

-Phileemon Eric Payne M.D. is a native Texan and grew up in the southwest.
+Phileemon Eric Payne, MD is a native Texan and grew up in the southwest.
 He finished medical school at Loma Linda University School of Medicine in 2004.
-While a student he gained an appreciation for plastic and reconstructive surgery, specifically in craniofacial surgery.
-His passion for helping people was instilled by his parents.
+While a student, he gained an appreciation for plastic and reconstructive surgery—specifically craniofacial surgery.
+His passion for helping people was instilled in him by his parents.

 Dr. Payne and his staff are absolutely amazing!
 My daughter was born with a bilateral cleft lip/palate and Dr. Payne was assigned to her as her surgeon.
 I had been doing alot of research while pregnant on craniofacial surgeons and I only wanted the best.
 I had not yet picked one since she was born a month premature.
 After meeting him and looking into everything he has done including mission trips to help children in countries where this type of procedure isn’t provided, I knew we had been assigned just the right doctor for our daughter.
 He was so kind and gentle with her and you can really tell that he has a passion for what he does.
 Her first surgery to repair her lip looks absolutely amazing!
 I can’t say enough about how happy I am with him and his staff.

 Medical Missions and Charitable Service